Understanding The Longterm Effects Of Bulimia

 Medically reviewed by Majesty Purvis, LCMHC

-Bulimia is an eating disorder where the person who has it binges or seriously overeats, then purges all the food they've consumed by vomiting or using laxatives.
+Bulimia is an eating disorder where the person who has it binges or seriously overeats, then purges all of the food they've consumed by vomiting or using laxatives.
 This binge-purge cycle is what defines bulimia, and it may happen several times a week or even several times a day.
-Something that most people who have bulimia have in common is that they aren't focusing on the long-term effects of what they're doing to their bodies.
-In many cases, people with bulimia and the people around them don't even know about the long-term effects.
+Something that most people who have bulimia have in common is that they aren't focusing on the long-term effects of bulimia.
+In many cases, people with bulimia and the people around them don't even know about the long-term effects or how bulimia can be life-threatening if left untreated.

-When doctors and recovery professionals talk about the side effects of bulimia, they're often talking about the short-term dangers.
-While those are real and serious, there can be a mistaken impression that once someone is on the road to recovery, their bodies will bounce back.
+When doctors and recovery professionals talk about the side effects of eating disorders, they're often talking about the short-term dangers.
+While those effects are real and serious, there can be a mistaken impression that once someone is on the road to bulimia recovery, their bodies will bounce back.
 Unfortunately, the effects of bulimia can last long past the acute stage of the disorder.
 Bulimia can have serious long-term effects on your physical, mental, and emotional health.

 Getty/AnnaStills